I'm a provider

 Related medical policy -

-POLICYAdoptive immunotherapy, using adoptive cellular therapy (ACT) for the administration of cytokine-induced killer cells, lymphokine-activated killer cells (LAK) tumor-infiltrating lymphocytes (TIL), or antigen-loaded dendritic cells (ADCs) is considered investigational.
+POLICYAdoptive immunotherapy, using adoptive cellular therapy (ACT) for the administration of cytotoxic T-lymphocytes, cytokine-induced killer cells, lymphokine-activated killer cells (LAK), tumor-infiltrating lymphocytes (TIL), antigen-loaded autologous dendritic cells (ADCs), or genetically-engineered T-cells is considered investigational.

 Other applications of adoptive immunotherapy are considered investigational.